Estimate Time12 min

 1. Go ahead and make a budget (again)

 One of the key foundations of financial wellness in retirement is making sure you're spending within your means.
-With volatile markets and high inflation, budgeting wisely in retirement is particularly important.
+With volatile markets and high inflation, budgeting wisely in retirement, such as by using our Retirement Planning toolLog In Required, is particularly important.

 Begin by breaking down your essential, or must-have, expenses.
 Then see if you can pay for them with predictable sources of income like Social Security, pensions, and annuities.

-The discretionary, or nice-to-have, part of your budget including travel, gifting, and entertainment, should come from your retirement savings, such as 401(k)s and IRAs.
+The discretionary, or nice-to-have, part of your budget including travel, gifting, and entertainment, should come from your retirement savings, such as 401(k)s, IRAs, and brokerage and savings accounts.

 2. Create a retirement income and investing plan